-Her writing has appeared in dozens of publications including Pleasure Activism, Beyond Survival: Stories and Strategies from The Transformative Justice Movement, Dis/Consent, Red Light Labour and Bitch, MTV News, TruthOut and the Rumpus.
+Her writing about sexuality, social justice and sex work has appeared in dozens of publications including Pleasure Activism, Beyond Survival: Stories and Strategies from The Transformative Justice Movement, Dis/Consent, Red Light Labour and Bitch, MTV News, TruthOut and the Rumpus.

-Back in the day, Chanelle was a sex columnist for Chatelaine magazine, a campus radio host, founded the Feminist Porn Awards and was one of the organizers of the raided Pleasure Palace (fka the Pussy Palace).
+Back in the day, Chanelle was a sex columnist for a national women’s magazine, a campus radio host, founded the Feminist Porn Awards and was one of the organizers of the raided Pleasure Palace (fka the Pussy Palace).
 She’s a queer femme who grew up poor as the eldest daughter of a single mom, a survivor and a prison and police abolitionist.

 She has a Master’s degree in Sociology and is currently working on a book about unpaid sex, care work and capitalism.
 You can find her on twitter here.